p-lleonart/website-from-scratch/src/modules/database/README.md

 //...
 ```

-Then, we need to run the migration, so we open our project in the console, and we run the command 'migrate' from `package.json` (or `tsc && node dist/migrations/index.js`).
+Then, we need to run the migration, so we open our project in the console, and we run the command 'migrate' from `package.json`.
 It will create the database file and run the migration after.

 Nota: flags.

-You must specify the migration key (from the migrations object from `migrations/index.ts`), and set it on up if you want to run this migration.
+You can specify the migration key (from the migrations object from `migrations/index.ts`), and set it on up if you want to run this migration.

-Example (in this case): `pnpm run migrate add_post=up`, but you can put `add_post=down`.
+Example (in this case): `pnpm migrate add_post=up`, but you can put `add_post=down`.
 If it isn't specified, nothing happends.

+If you don't put any flag, all registred migrations that were not runned (their names aren't situated in the migrations.json at the root of the project) will be runned (mode up).
+If you specify a key, only the migration.s specified will be executed.

 ### Alter table